Pushpa 2: The Rule: Theatrical

 Pushpa: The Rule was theatrically released on 5 December 2024 in standard, IMAX, 4DX, D-Box and ICE formats.
 Apart from the original Telugu language, it was released in the Hindi, Tamil, Kannada, Bengali and Malayalam languages.
 A 3D version of the film was initially scheduled to be released on the same day, however, the shows were postponed to 13 December 2024.

 Initially, the film was announced by the makers to release on 15 August 2024, coinciding with India's Independence Day.
 However, due to unfinished shooting and post-production work, it was postponed to 6 December 2024, before being changed to 5 December.
 It was slated to be the first Pan-Indian film to release in the Bengali language.
 However, the Bengali dubbed version was not theatrically released.

 The film was reported to release in more than 12,000 screens worldwide.
-In India, the film was released in over 6,500 screens out of which 4,500 screens were allocated for the Hindi version (biggest release for a dubbed film).
 In the overseas market it was released in more than 5,000 screens.
+On January 16, the film was released in Japan, approximately 411 days after the original release, Allu Arjun visited Japan for the release and interacted with the Japanese audience.
 A reloaded version of the film containing additional 20 minutes of footage was set to release on 11 January 2024.
 However it was postponed to 17 January 2025 due to technical issues.